Monday – June 17, 2019

 Drills should take no more than 15-20 minutes per building/campus.
-We ask that faculty, staff and students follow these procedures when the lock down announcement is made over the mass notification system:
+When a lock down announcement is made over the mass notification system, we ask that faculty, staff and students follow these procedures:

-- Stay in your current location or take refuge in the nearest office or classroom immediately.
+- Stay in your current location or take refuge in the nearest safe location.

 - Lock, secure or barricade doors and windows.

-- Get on the floor, away from doors/windows and behind/under furniture.
+- Get out of sight, away from doors/windows or behind/under furniture.

 - Remain calm and quiet.

 - After the door has been closed and locked, DO NOT open it.